DEVELOPING INTENT (2019/20)

 The CARES Curriculum was launched in September 2021 and entered its first stage of implementation, which school terms its embedding stage.
-The CARES Curriculum Blog (to fully access, follow the link, go to labels on the right hand side, then show more) was part of the curriculum launch and has to date (January 2023) achieved over 4000 hits.
+The CARES Curriculum Blog (to fully access, follow the link, go to labels on the right hand side, then ‘show more’) was part of the curriculum launch and has to date (November 2023) achieved over 11,000 hits.

 In order to achieve a high profile, the curriculum was promoted extensively within school, with the children, and in communication with parents (newsletters etc.).
-When surveyed, 89% of parents (81 responses) said that they had visited the curriculum blog.
+At that early stage, when surveyed, 89% of parents (81 responses) said that they had visited the curriculum blog.
 68% said that they knew what CARES stood for and 75% said that their children had mentioned CARES at home.

 Alongside its general launch, the Daily, Weekly & Half Termly review system was implemented.
 This system, derived from the research of Rosenshine, is specifically designed to revisit key pieces of learning so that there is greater likelihood that it will be remembered – it is our approach to retrieval practice.